Dispatch: 9-1-1, (360) 307-5844

-Our K9 unit is staffed by Officer Crippen and K9 Cooper.
+Our K9 unit is staffed by Sergeant Crippen and K9 Cooper.
 K9 Cooper is trained specifically for drug detection.
 Our K9 team responds to calls for service across the county to assist our partner law enforcment angencies in the detection of illegal drugs and contraband.

 Criminal Investigations is a plainclothes unit that oversees major crime investigations and in-depth investigations.
 This unit works hand-in-hand with neighboring agency detectives as well as FBI Special Agents when investigating crimes.
 Typical investigations include: